paulheading/paulh_astro/src/markdown/articles/problem-solving-basics.md

 ### Can outcomes ever be bad then?

-Of course, that's why its always important to understand the detail:
+Of course, that's why its important to understand the details:

 1. Vague outcomes are common and can waste your time; acheiving something unspecific or unuseful.